Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 </br>
 - Added the express middleware package "express-rate-limit" to limit the number of requests allowed for a specific IP address in the authRoutes.js file.
+Added to the login and register routes.
+Deviated from the tutorial by also adding this to the Server.js file so it impacts all routes, not just specific routes, but allowed for more requests for the server version.
 </br>
 </br>